Allied Health Sciences

 - Bachelor of Science (B.S.)

-The Department of Allied Health Sciences (AHS), formerly Health Professions (HPR), is newly reorganized to meet the educational needs of aspiring health care professionals.
+Allied Health Sciences (AHS) is intended to meet the educational needs of the aspiring health care professional.

 Program Offerings at Grand Valley

-AHS provides an education tailored to meet the health professions goals of students with specific academic emphases.
-These emphases comprise two groups:
+AHS can be tailored to meet the health professions goals of students with specific academic emphases:

-- Pre-health professional emphases for students desiring to apply for a graduate degree in physical therapy, physician's assistant studies, speech-language pathology or audiology, or medical dosimetry.
+- Pre-health professional emphases for students desiring to apply for a graduate degree in physical therapy, physician's assistant studies, occupational therapy, or speech-language pathology

-- Entry level baccalaureate emphases in health information & reimbursement, histotechnology, and general allied health sciences.
+- Entry level baccalaureate emphases in American Sign Language, general allied health sciences, histotechnology, and respiratory care

-Those declaring an AHS major starting catalog year 2014-2015 must choose one of the above emphases and follow the curriculum guidelines for that emphasis.
-In addition, every student must complete the AHS core requirements of:
+Those declaring an AHS major must choose one of the above emphases and follow the curriculum guidelines for that emphasis.
+In addition, every student must complete: